KeyboardKit/website/collections/_case-studies/GIF-AI.md

 Developer [{{page.developer}}]({{page.developer-url}}) first conceived the idea of GIF AI in the summer of 2024 while living in Porto with his girlfriend.
 The creative environment of Portugal, combined with the inspiration from other indie makers in Portugal like [Pieter Levels]({{https://x.com/levelsio}}), sparked a wave of enthusiasm for the project.

-> "Generative AI was up and coming and I've always been a fan of using AI to spread joy, while taking into account some safety factors such as not making fun at the expense of others.
+> Generative AI was up and coming and I've always been a fan of using AI to spread joy, while taking into account some safety factors such as not making fun at the expense of others.
 I thought, what if you could create a custom tailored GIF right from within your favorite messaging app?
-It would increase engagement on the conversation and who doesn't want to have a laugh with their peers." - Damiaan Twelker
+It would increase engagement on the conversation and who doesn't want to have a laugh with their peers. - Damiaan Twelker

 However, there was a critical problem: the AI models of 2024 simply weren't fast enough.
 The first requirement - speed - couldn't be met, so the project was put on hold.
 Fast forward one year, and new AI models finally enabled real-time GIF generation.
 The timing was perfect to resume work.